Introducing StoreKitPlus

 )

-The context lets you keep track of available and purchased products, and will even cache the IDs of the product and purchased products, which lets you use this information even if the app is later offline.
+The context lets you keep track of available & purchased products, and will cache the IDs of products & purchased products, which can be mapped to local product representations if the app is later offline.

 Local products

-If you want to be able to provide a local representation of your StoreKit product collection, you can use the ProductRepresentable
+You can use the ProductRepresentable protocol to provide a local representation of your StoreKit product collection,

-The protocol is just an easy way to provide identifiable product types, that can be matched with the real product IDs, for instance:
+This protocol is an easy way to provide product representations that can be matched with your real products, for instance:

 enum MyProduct: CaseIterable, String, ProductRepresentable {